whiler/whiler.github.io/content/syntax.md

 - the
 - quick
-- brown
-- fox
-- jumped

 The quick brown fox jumped over the lazy dog's back.

 1. over
 2. the
-3. lazy
-4. dog's
-5. back

 link to [bing.com](https://www.bing.com/).

 ![image]({static}/assets/images/500.png "VIA")

-inline `code` ?
+inline code: `export PATH=/usr/local/bin:/usr/bin:/bin` ?

 To specify an entire block of pre-formatted code, indent every line of the block by 4 spaces or 1 tab.